Chumbaka-Asia/edu-proposal-chatbot/docs/proposal-template.md

 ---

-## THE STORY: Why This Project Matters
+## My Story: Why This Project Matters

 ### The Problem I Discovered
 [2-3 paragraphs telling the story of: